-Halloween is a cross-quarter day | EarthSky.org
+Halloween is an astronomical holiday

 The October 31 date for Halloween has been fixed by tradition.
 The true cross-quarter day falls on November 7, representing a discrepancy of about a week.
 According to the ancient Celts, a cross-quarter day marks the beginning – not the middle – of a season.

-The Pleiades connection.
-It’s thought that the early forbear of Halloween – Samhain – happened on the night that the Pleiades star cluster culminated at midnight.
+It’s thought that the early forebear of Halloween – Samhain – happened on the night that the Pleiades star cluster culminated at midnight.

 In other words, the Pleiades climbed to its highest point in the sky at midnight on or near the same date as this cross-quarter day.
 In our day, Halloween is fixed on October 31, though the midnight culmination of the Pleiades cluster now occurs on November 21.